abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/tgwr_3.abi %}

-This input file contains some variables whose meaning is the same as in the conventional GW code, and other variables specific to GWR whose name starts with `gwr_`.
+This input contains some variables whose meaning is the same as in the conventional GW code, and other variables that are specific to the GWR code whose name starts with `gwr_`.

 We use [[optdriver]] 6 to enter the GWR code and [[gwr_task]] activates a one-shot GW calculation.
-We ask for three minimax meshes with 6, 12 and 18 [[gwr_ntau]] points,
+We ask for three minimax meshes with 6, 12 and 18 [[gwr_ntau]] points:

 ```
+ndtset      3
 gwr_ntau:   6         # Number of imaginary-time points
 gwr_ntau+   6
 ```

-Clearly, this parameter should be subject to convergence studies.
+to perform an initial (very rough) convergence study.

 [[getden_filepath]] specifies the density file used to compute $v_{xc}[n](\rr)$, while [[getwfk_filepath]] specifies the WFK file with empty states used to build the Green's function.